shu-htk/tip-dev/doc/tutorial.md

 ```
 where 1st column is x, 2nd is y, 3rd is z.

-In some cases, 1st column is asigned for x-axis and the rests are
+In some cases, 1st column is assigned for x-axis and the rests are
-asigned for y-axis,
+assigned for y-axis,
 in that case you can do like,
 ```
 tip> read x,y test.csv (fs:",")